xsallos/transaction-api/README.md

  - Service Layer – business logic is encapsulated in the `TransactionService` class, which can be tested independently from the API layer.
  - Validation Layer – dedicated validation of CSV file structure `TransactionValidator` allows flexible testing and reuse.
  - Persistence Layer – `SQLAlchemy` & `PostgreSQL` as a data storage layer.
- - unit and integration tests – based on pytest, functional tests added as an example
+ - unit and integration tests – based on pytest, functional tests added as an example.

 This approach enables:

 - easy testing of each layer in isolation,
-- clean and predictable separation of responsibilities
+- clean and predictable separation of responsibilities,
 - increased readability

 ### Tests